emma-k-alexandra/WMATA.swift/README.md

 #### `schedule`
 [WMATA Documentation](https://developer.wmata.com/docs/services/54763629281d83086473f231/operations/5476362a281d830c946a3d6c?)
-Buses scheduled to arrival at this Stop at a given date (in `YYYY-MM-DD` format, optional)
+Buses scheduled to arrival at this Stop at a given date.
+Omit for today.

 ```swift
 MetroBus(key: apiKey).schedule(for: Stop(id: "1001195")) { result in